Twofold Multiprior Preferences and Failures of Contingent Reasoning: Comparative Statics

-In our study of the TFC representation $(u,C,D)$, the next question concerns the nature of the sets $C$ and $D$.
-The literal interpretation of the representation is that, in deciding on whether to abandon a status quo, the set of priors that generate the payoff values of the status quo may in principle differ from the set behind the values of the new alternative to be adopted.
-It turns out that the two sets of priors capture the decision maker's attitude towards ambiguity.
+The next question in our study of the twofold representation concerns the nature of the sets $C$ and $D$ of priors.
+The literal interpretation of the representation is that, in deciding whether to abandon a status quo, the set of priors that generate the payoff values of the status quo may in principle differ from the set behind the values of the new alternative to be adopted.
+It turns out that the two sets of priors capture the decision maker's attitude towards uncertainty.

 The idea is simple.
-In deciding whether to choose an act $f$ over a constant act $x$, Alice has to compare $\min_{p\in C}\int u(f) dp $ with $u(x)$.
-So $C$ captures Alice's aversion to ambiguity.
-In contrast, in deciding whether to choose a constant act $x$ over an uncertain act $f$, Alice has to compare $u(x)$ with $\max_{p\in D} \int u(f)dp$, so $D$ captures her inclination to keep the uncertain act instead of switching to a constant one.
-In consequence, the set $D$ captures the extent to which Alice has stopped worrying and learned to love ambiguity.
+In deciding whether to choose an act $f$ over a constant act $x$, Alice has to compare the worst-case evaluation $\min_{\mu \in C}\int u(f) \d \mu $ with $u(x)$.
+So $C$ captures Alice's aversion to uncertainty.
+In contrast, in deciding whether to choose a constant act $x$ over an uncertain act $f$, Alice has to compare $u(x)$ with $\max_{\mu \in D} \int u(f)\d \mu$, so $D$ captures her inclination to keep the uncertain act instead of switching to a constant one.
+In consequence, the set $D$ captures the extent to which Alice has stopped worrying, and learned to love ambiguity.